Oscar: Astronotus ocellatus

 White, flaky meat with good flavor.

-State record is 2.34 pounds caught in Lake Okeechobee (see state records for updates).
+State record: 2.34 pounds caught in Lake Okeechobee (see state records for updates).

 Image Credit: Duane Raver, Jr.